-Ms Entwistle will be holding 'drop-ins' on Thursday afternoons throughout the year where parents can talk through any issues regarding their child informally.
-These dates will be identified through diary dates, which can be found on the school website and the monthly newsletters.
-If you need some advice that is non-urgent or to arrange a meeting with Ms Entwistle, she can be contacted via her school e mail address.
-This is: kate.entwistle@warrenwood.stockport.sch.uk With a full time class teaching commitment, Ms. Entwistle will endeavour to answer these queries as soon as possible.
+Ms Entwistle will be holding 'drop-ins' throughout the year where parents can talk through any issues regarding their child informally.
+Parent information sessions will also be arranged over the year, these days will be advised via School Ping or listed on the school calendar which can be found on our school website.
+If you need some advice which is non-urgent or to arrange a meeting with Ms Entwistle, she can be contacted via her school e mail address.
+This is: kate.entwistle@warrenwood.stockport.sch.uk.